-- Source person is HIV-infected or of unknown HIV status, AND - A defined risk of exposure such as: - a. receptive vaginal or anal intercourse without a condom or with a condom that broke or slipped, OR - b. contact of perpetrator blood or ejaculate with mucous membrane or non-intact skin during assault and consensual sex; OR - c. receptive oral sex with ejaculation; OR - d. the survivor was drugged or otherwise unconscious at the time of the assault and is uncertain about the nature of the potential exposure, OR - e. the survivor was raped, or gang raped.
+- Less than 72 hours have elapsed since exposure, AND - Exposed individual is not known to be HIV-infected, AND - Source person is HIV-infected or of unknown HIV status, AND - A defined risk of exposure such as: - a. receptive vaginal or anal intercourse without a condom or with a condom that broke or slipped, OR - b. contact of perpetrator blood or ejaculate with mucous membrane or non-intact skin during the assault and during consensual sex; OR - c. receptive oral sex with ejaculation; OR - d. the survivor was drugged or otherwise unconscious at the time of the assault and is uncertain about the nature of the potential exposure, OR - e. the survivor was raped, or gang raped.